interactiveaudiolab/VocalSketchDataSet/README.md

 ## Description of directories
 * **vocal\_imitations/included** - This directory contains all of the vocal imitation recordings that met our inclusion criteria and were included in our analysis
 * **vocal\_imitations/excluded** - This directory contains all of the vocal imitation recordings that did not meet our inclusion criteria and were not included in our analysis
-* **sound\_recordings** - This directory contains the audio files for the referent 'sound recording' audio concepts.
+* **sound\_recordings** - This directory contains the audio files for the referent 'sound recording' instantiations of audio concepts.
+These are the sounds that contributors of vocal imitations listened to, prior to making their imitations.
+Here, we provide only those referent sounds we have permission to redistribute, which is all but the 'everyday' sounds.
 NOTE: If you want to obtain the 'everyday' sounds you must obtain them from http://marcellm.people.cofc.edu/confrontation%20sound%20naming/confront.htm since we cannot redistribute them.
 Use 'everyday_filename_translation.csv' to rename the files to the naming used in this data set.

 ## Description of the columns of the CSV files
 ### Column descriptions for sound\_recordings.csv
+The sound recordings that participants were asked to imitate vocally
 * **id** - The id of the sound recording
 * **sound\_label** - The label associated with the sound recording
 * **sound\_label\_id** - The id of the sound label